 - Many more school leavers are studying.
 The increasing number of students automatically leads to fewer young people doing an apprenticeship.

 - There is a shortage of apprentices, especially in rural areas.
 The lower number of apprentices in rural areas means that vocational schools are closing.
 But that reduces the number of potential apprentices in these places even further.

 - But it is not only due to a lack of trainees.
 There is another reason why many positions remain unfilled.
 Companies do not consider "today's youth" to be suitable.
 Applicants are rejected by the dozen, and many do not find a training position at all.

 What is important to trainees today

 If you've been in business with your company for many years, you have certain structures in place.
-However, as the world of young people has been changing rapidly in recent years, you can no longer count on being attractive to potential employees.
-Therefore, here are some points that today's trainees often care about.
+However, as the world of young people has changed rapidly in recent years, you can no longer count on being attractive to potential employees.
+So here are some points that today's trainees often care about.